lazy-iframe/freebodyproblem/README.md

 7. Reboot when it is done — new offsets take effect at boot, and there is a **REBOOT VEHICLE** button on the panel

-Only one calibration runs at a time: starting a second would silently withdraw the first, so each section greys out the others while it is busy.
-A run also survives a tab switch, and is abandoned with a log line if the link drops.
+Only one calibration runs at a time *per vehicle*: starting a second would silently withdraw the first, so each section greys out the others while it is busy.
+A run survives a tab switch and a vehicle switch — it belongs to the aircraft it was started on and keeps advancing while you look elsewhere — and is abandoned with a log line if the link drops.

 ### MAVLink Inspector
 1. Navigate to **MAVLINK** tab